restpose/restpose/docs/search_json.rst

    This type is currently available only for "double", "date" and "timestamp" field types.

+ - "distscore": searches for documents within a given range of a center point, and returns a score which increases the closer a document is to that point.
+   The value to search for must be an object holding the following parameters (or, at least, those parameters which are marked as required):

+    - "centre": Required.
+The coordinate of the center point for the query;
+      expressed either as a (longitude, latitude) pair, or as an object with "lon" and "lat" properties.
+    - "max_range": Optional.
+The maximum distance, in meters, that a document's coordinate may be from the center for that document to match the query.
+Defaults to an unlimited distance.

  - "text": searches for a piece of text in a text field.
 The value to search for may be a single string, or an object holding the following parameters: